FANTASIA

 “Is that all?”
 Helen asked.
 “Is it ready?”

-I went to inspect it.
-Despite all that heat, it was now cool to the touch.
+Father Faulkner went to inspect it.
+Despite all that heat, it was cool to his touch.
+“Just one more thing remains.”
+He told them.
+“A kiss from the beloved.”

 A brazen shimmer rippled across its surface with an echoing clink.